Delusions of mediocrity

 sometimes.
 I love my friends and family too, some “hid in death’s dateless

-night” but most still living, fortunately, and also I love Beth, the
+night” but most still living, and of course I love Beth, the

 woman I wrote those songs for.
 Life seems uneventful, at times, but is